Update from plaintiffs in Widakuswara v. Lake

 President Trump’s executive order succeeded in doing what authoritarian leaders had tried to do for decades: silence VOA.

-- Voice of America stops all broadcasting after government shuts down (The New York Times - October 1, 2025)
+- Judge voids mass layoffs at Voice of America (The New York Times - March 7, 2026)

 “To be persuasive, we must be believable; to be believable, we must be credible; to be credible, we must be truthful.”